eclipse-efbt/efbt-website/markdown_content/user-guide/workflow-dashboard-guide.md

 ### Prerequisites
 Before using the Workflow Dashboard, ensure you have:
-- FreeBIRD Application installed and running
+- FreeBIRD Application installed and running (or in codespaces)
 - Valid GitHub repository access with appropriate permissions
 - Database connectivity established
 - Configuration files prepared in your repository